- ACTION ALERT : Show Your Support for OTC Hearing Aids

 Why is HLAA Supporting OTC Hearing Aids?

 The NAS has made a clear, evidence-based case that OTC hearing wearable devices should be available for adults with mild to moderate hearing loss.
-A bill has been introduced in COngress called the Over-the-Counter Hearing Aid Act of 2017 and HLAA supports the bill.
-See Call to Action for how you can make your voices heard.
+A bill has been introduced in Congress called the Over-the-Counter Hearing Aid Act of 2017 and HLAA supports the bill.
+See our Action Alert for how you can make your voices heard.

 An estimated 86 percent of people who would benefit from hearing aids do not get them, primarily because of high cost.